MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-health-adfs-risky-ip.md

 > [!NOTE]
 > To use this report, you must ensure that AD FS auditing is enabled.
 For more information, see [Enable auditing for AD FS](how-to-connect-health-adfs.md#enable-auditing-for-ad-fs).
 >
-> To access this preview release, you need Global Administrator or [Security Reader](~/identity/role-based-access-control/permissions-reference.md#security-reader) permissions.
+> To access this preview release, you need  [Security Reader](~/identity/role-based-access-control/permissions-reference.md#security-reader) permissions.

 ## What's in the report?